Diving into a new technology like React can be overwhelming.

 In the final section of the course, Kyle performs a code review.
 Targeting the recipe app, he explains his reasoning behind his coding decisions.

 Building real-world software applications is much different than projects that you build in educational settings.
-But Kyle bridges this gap wonderfully in Learn React Today.
+But, from my perspective, Kyle bridges this gap wonderfully in Learn React Today.

 Instructor & Production Values